Pattern recovery by SLOPE: Introduction

-While the SLOPE ability to identify the pattern of the vector of regression coefficients $\beta$ is interesting by itself, the related reduction of model dimension brings also the advantage in terms of precision of $\beta$ estimation.
-This phenomenon is illustrated in Figure \ref{fig:introduction}, which presents the difference in precision of LASSO and SLOPE estimators when some of the regression coefficients are equal to each other.
+While the SLOPE ability to identify the pattern of the vector of regression coefficients $\beta$ is interesting by itself, the related reduction of model dimension also brings an advantage in terms of precision of $\beta$ estimation.
+This phenomenon is illustrated in Figure \ref{fig:introduction}, which presents the difference in precision of LASSO, Fused LASSO and SLOPE estimators, when some of the regression coefficients are equal to each other.
 In this example $n=100$, $p=200$, and the rows of the design matrix are generated as independent binary Markov chains, with $\mathbb{P}(X_{i1}=1)=\mathbb{P}(X_{i1}=-1)=0.5$ and $\mathbb{P}(X_{i(j+1)}\neq X_{ij})=1-\mathbb{P}(X_{i(j+1)}= X_{ij})=0.0476$.
 This value corresponds to the probability of the crossover event between genetic markers spaced every 5 centimorgans and our design matrix can be viewed as an example of 100 independent haplotypes, each resulting from a single meiosis event.
 In this example, the correlation between columns of the design matrix decays exponentially, $\rho(X_{\cdot i},X_{\cdot j})=0.9048^{|i-j|}$.
 The design matrix is then standardized, so that each column has a zero mean and a unit variance, and the response variable is generated according to the linear model \eqref{eq:regmodel} with $\beta_1=\ldots=\beta_{30}=40$, $\beta_{31}=\ldots=\beta_{200}=0$ and $\sigma=5$.
 In this experiment the data matrix $X$ and the regression model are constructed such that the LASSO irrepresentability condition holds.
 The tuning parameter for LASSO is selected as the smallest value of $\lambda$ for which LASSO can properly identify the sign of $\beta$.
 Similarly, the tuning parameter $\Lambda$ is designed such that the SLOPE irrepresentability condition holds and $\Lambda$ is multiplied by the smallest constant for which SLOPE properly returns the SLOPE pattern.
 The selected tuning parameters for LASSO and SLOPE are represented in the left panel of Figure \ref{fig:introduction}.
-Both in case of LASSO and SLOPE, the proposed tuning parameters are close to the values minimizing the mean squared estimation error.
-Since in this example both LASSO and SLOPE properly estimate at $0$ null components of $\beta$, the right panel in Figure \ref{fig:introduction} illustrates only the accuracy of the estimation of the nonzero coefficients.
+For both LASSO and SLOPE, the proposed tuning parameters are close to the values minimizing the mean squared estimation error.
+The fused LASSO was performed using the {\it fusedlasso} function from the {\it genlasso} library in {\it R}.
+The tuning parameters $\lambda$ and $\gamma$ were manually selected, so as to minimize the mean squared estimation error.
+Since in this example all methods properly estimate the null components of $\beta$, the right panel in Figure \ref{fig:introduction} illustrates only the accuracy of the estimation of the nonzero coefficients.
 Here we can observe that the SLOPE ability to identify the cluster structure leads to superior estimation properties.
-SLOPE estimates the vector of regression coefficients $\beta$ virtually without an error, while LASSO estimates are scattered over the interval between 36 and 44.
-In the result, the squared error of the LASSO estimator is more than 100 times larger than the squared error of SLOPE (63.4 vs 0.53).
+SLOPE estimates the regression coefficient vector $\beta$ with virtually no error, while the LASSO estimates range roughly between 36 and 44, and the Fused LASSO estimates fall between approximately 38.8 and 41.9.
+As a result, the squared error of the SLOPE estimate is more than twenty times smaller than that of the Fused LASSO, and over 100 times smaller than that of the LASSO (0.53 vs 13.25 vs 63.4).